Bowdoinham teen missing for over three months

 Kayleigh Beasley, a 15-year-old Mt.
 Ararat High School student, has been missing for over three months.
-She was last seen getting into a red pickup truck outside her school around 4:30 p.m., Sept.17.
+She was last seen getting into a red pickup truck outside her school around 4:30 p.m. on Sept.17.

 Beasley has run away numerous times in the past, prompting searches by police, but the girl’s mother, Britney Bodinet, said this is the longest the girl has been missing.